Enjoy the beauty of Baku: a comprehensive guide for new travelers

 Language: Azerbaijani is the official language, but you can communicate in Russian or English in tourist areas.

-Currency: The local currency is Azerbaijani manat, and it is advisable to convert some money into the local currency upon arrival.
+Currency: The local currency is the Azerbaijani manat, and it is advisable to convert some money into the local currency upon arrival.

 ADVERTISEMENT